Svastikkka/DOCKER/ReadMe.md

 - **PostgreSQL Replication**: Enables database replication across PostgreSQL instances.
 - **PostgreSQL Logical Replication**: Supports advanced replication using pglogical.
 - **Celery**: Asynchronous task queue system
+- **Send**: Send lets you share files with end-to-end encryption and a link that automatically expires

 ## Prerequisites
 Before setting up the local environment, ensure you have the following installed on your system: